Y-Foundry-Dao/yfd-docs/docs/_yfoundry/vault/1-strategy.md

 ***

-A proposer with a vault idea connects to the Y-Foundry DAO community to receive guidance on developing the proposal.
-A proposal is a detailed plan for the vault.
-It clearly includes the what, how, who, and when information needed to launch the project successfully.
+A [Proposer](../../yfoundry/role/role-strategist/) with a vault idea connects to the Y-Foundry DAO community to receive guidance on developing the proposal.
+A proposal should typically include information on the why, what, how, who, and when of the vault idea and a detailed plan to launch.

 <br>